-The Orientation Program consists of an orientation session for students taking developmental courses and the Student Success Seminar, PRC100.
-Students placing or opting into the developmental education program are required to participate in a mandatory orientation session.
-This orientation session provides an introduction to the developmental education program as well as provides an overview of requirements for new students to the College.
+The Orientation Program is designed for new students.
+Students taking developmental courses must take the Student Success Seminar, (PRC100).
+This three-credit orientation course is provided on campus and online.
+The orientation session provides an introduction to the developmental education program as well as provides an overview of requirements for new students to the College.
 The session will also include an overview of basic computer skills essential for students enrolled at Peirce College.

-Students enrolled in developmental education courses are also required to take the Student Success Seminar.
-PRC 100.
-This three credit orientation course is provided on campus and online.

 Students must take and pass PRC 100 with a grade of "C" or above.
-Please see the Peirce College Orientation Course policy found in this section.
+If the student does not pass the Orientation course after two attempts they must submit an appeal and meet with the Assistant Dean, Student Support Services.
+New students with 15 or more college level credits must take the one credit Peirce College 101 (PRC101) and pass with a grade of "C" or above.
+If the student does not pass this course after two attempts they must submit an appeal and meet with the Assistant Dean, Student Support Services.